 The most common form of licence, often mistakenly called a 'licensed squat' is written permission from a housing association, short-life housing group or council to be in the property.
 There is usually a 'no rent, no repairs' condition, although some organisations charge a licence fee.
-Most groups involved in 'Licensed squatting' can grant 'secure licences'.
-Even a 'no rent/ no repairs' licence can be a secure licence.

 Payment for a licence does not have to be in money.
 If you are asked to do repairs or maintenance or merely to 'keep an eye on the house', the owner is getting something off you for the licence.
-For instance, if you are told you can stay for two years.if you repair a wall, then you have a licence for payment in kind which lasts for two years.
+For instance, if you are told you can stay for two years if you repair a wall, then you have a licence for payment in kind which lasts for two years.

 If an owner just says 'You can stay there till I need the property', he is not getting anything for the licence.
 This distinction can be important: a licence you pay for either in kind or in money is assignable (unless the wording of the licence forbids this) - that is, you can pass the permission to stay on to other people.
 A totally free licence is not assignable in most cases.
 A non-assignable licence applies only to the people it is given or said to, not to anyone else who may move into the house afterwards.
-In any case, if you have doubts about the validity of your licence or about what type of licence you have, contact ASS.
+In any case, if you have doubts about the validity of your licence or about what type of licence you have, contact ASS or Release.